 You can skip straight to choosing a plan by clicking the “Skip to View Plans” button and go to the plan results page.

-For groups, choose a category that best fits the person who probably will need the most medical services in the coming coverage year.
+For families, choose the category that best fits the person who probably will need the most medical services in the coming coverage year.
 The default selection is medium use.

 For prescription drug use, you can select up to five prescription drugs to see if the plans shown cover those drugs.
 When you type in a drug name, the system will provide suggestions.
 After selecting a drug, options for dosage will display.